Skip to the main content.

 What is the pay ratio rule?

-The pay ratio rule is a regulation that requires public companies to disclose the compensation disparity between their CEO and the median employee's salary.
-This rule was introduced by the Securities and Exchange Commission (SEC) to promote transparency and highlight income inequality within organizations.
+It is a regulation that makes public companies tell the difference in pay between their CEO and the median worker's salary.
+This rule is required by the SEC.

-Companies must calculate the median employee's total compensation and compare it to the CEO’s, with the final ratio being reported in annual filings.
-This gives investors insights into the company's compensation structure and brings about more equitable pay practices within organizations.
+Companies must calculate the median employee's total compensation and compare it to the CEO’s.
+That ratio is reported.
+This tells investors about your pay structure.

 Read More